- Documentation

 By default, data inside a container is ephemeral — it is lost when the service restarts or a new deployment is made.
 Persistent volumes solve this problem by preserving data across restarts and deployments.

-Persistent volumes are disk storage spaces attached to your service.
-Unlike the container’s file system, data in a persistent volume survives:
+Named persistent volumes are project-scoped disk storage spaces that can be attached to a service.
+Unlike the container’s file system, data in a named volume survives:

 - Service restarts